Useful Welding Tools and Accessories

 1. MIG Pliers

 When MIG welding some MIG pliers will really come in handy.
 Pliers are great for cleaning the splatter out of the nozzle to help ensure a smooth gas flow.
 You’ll need to trim the wire at times so these will enable you to do that and you can also use them to remove the nozzle.
-My favorite pair are these Lincoln electric ones, they’re comfy, springy and durable.
+These MIG pliers are reasonably priced and are as high quality as any other MIG pliers out on the market.
+These are they’re comfy, springy and durable, they’re multi-functional so you can remove spatter from nozzles (inside and out), clean nozzle ends, draw/cut wire and remove/install tips and nozzles.

 2. Sheet Metal Gauge